Amirarsalan-sn/new-DES/README.md

   <img src="images/S_box.drawio.png" alt="S box">
 </p>

+The round key creation procedure is simple.
+The next round key is just the rotation of the current key by one byte to the left.
 ## Result
 A simple test of the algorithm is shown below, you can read the code for detailed structures and algorithms used for this self made block cipher.